rokibhasansagar/tranSkadooSH/.github/PULL_REQUEST_TEMPLATE.md

 - [x] Edit and put information in only line #15, #19 & #23 as described in `README.md`

-Edit the Title of the Request as the ROM Name and Pull.
+Edit the Title of this Request as the ROM Name and __Delete__ every other lines I've written here.
+You can add some description here too, but it's not mandatory.

 💔 Thank you!